Cognitive bias mitigation: Real-world effects of cognitive bias

-To date
+Academic and professional disciplines

 An increasing number of academic and professional disciplines are identifying means of cognitive bias mitigation.
 What follows is a characterization of the assumptions, theories, methods and results, in disciplines concerned with the efficacy of human reasoning, that plausibly bear on a theory and/or practice of cognitive bias mitigation.
 In most cases this is based on explicit reference to cognitive biases or their mitigation, in others on unstated but self-evident applicability.
-This characterization is organized along lines reflecting historical segmentation of disciplines, though in practice there is a significant amount of overlap.
+This characterization is organized along lines reflecting historical segmentation of disciplines, although in practice there is a significant amount of overlap.

 Decision theory

-Decision theory, a discipline with its roots grounded in neo-classical economics, is explicitly focused on human reasoning, judgment, choice and decision making, primarily in 'one-shot games' between two agents with or without perfect information.
+Decision theory, a discipline with its roots grounded in neoclassical economics, is explicitly focused on human reasoning, judgment, choice and decision making, primarily in "one-shot games" between two agents with or without perfect information.
 The theoretical underpinning of decision theory assumes that all decision makers are rational agents trying to maximize the economic expected value/utility of their choices, and that to accomplish this they utilize formal analytical methods such as mathematics, probability, statistics, and logic under cognitive resource constraints.

 Normative, or prescriptive, decision theory concerns itself with what people should do, given the goal of maximizing expected value/utility; in this approach there is no explicit representation in practitioners' models of unconscious factors such as cognitive biases, i.e. all factors are considered conscious choice parameters for all agents.
-Practitioners tend to treat deviations from what a rational agent would do as 'errors of irrationality', with the implication that cognitive bias mitigation can only be achieved by decision makers becoming more like rational agents, though no explicit measures for achieving this are proffered.
+Practitioners tend to treat deviations from what a rational agent would do as "errors of irrationality", with the implication that cognitive bias mitigation can only be achieved by decision makers becoming more like rational agents, although no explicit measures for achieving this are proffered.

-Positive, or descriptive, decision theory concerns itself with what people actually do; practitioners tend to acknowledge the persistent existence of 'irrational' behavior, and while some mention human motivation and biases as possible contributors to such behavior, these factors are not made explicit in their models.
+Positive, or descriptive, decision theory concerns itself with what people actually do; practitioners tend to acknowledge the persistent existence of "irrational" behavior, and while some mention human motivation and biases as possible contributors to such behavior, these factors are not made explicit in their models.
 Practitioners tend to treat deviations from what a rational agent would do as evidence of important, but as yet not understood, decision-making variables, and have as yet no explicit or implicit contributions to make to a theory and practice of cognitive bias mitigation.